tum-gis/citydb-3dtiler/readme.md

 # citydb-3dtiler

 <blockquote>
-Generates 3D Tiles by connecting to a 3DCityDB (v5) database instance with the provided custom arguments.
+Generates 3D Tiles by connecting to a 3DCityDB (v5) database instance by considering the provided arguments (separation, material colors etc.).
 </blockquote>

 ## How to use?

 1. Download and (if it is a ZIP file) extract the repository

-> If you don't want to customize the feature colors, skip to the Step 5.
+> If you don't want to customize the feature colors, skip to the Step 4.
 Otherwise follow the next instructions.

-3. Check the file *materials_for_features/materials_for_features.ods* (with OpenOffice, LibreOffice or OnlyOffice) file and customize the colors just using the columns in the first sheet (Sheet Name: *materials*).
+2. Check the file *materials_for_features/materials_for_features.ods* (with OpenOffice, LibreOffice or OnlyOffice) file and customize the colors just using the columns in the first sheet (Sheet Name: *materials*).

 <details>
 <summary>Alternatively ...</summary>